toastedcornflakes/toastedcornflakes.github.io/articles/fuzzing_capstone_with_afl.md

 		return 0;
 	}

-The `max_persist_count` tricks ensures we regularly quit the process (AFL relaunch it after).
+The `max_persist_count` tricks ensures we regularly quit the process (AFL will relaunch it automatically).
 This ensure that a memory leak won't fill up the RAM.

 Let's try it out!